 Decide you will become an expert on three specific points and share those points with your audience.
+You are not making a presentation about the entire car but just on lights.
 Make it clear that those are the areas you will cover so everyone knows you do not claim to be an expert on all there is to know about the topic but that you are sharing information about which you are interested and passionate.

 Additionally, I encourage you to find some interesting fact or statistic relative to the topic that you can share and that will surprise the audience, break the pattern of your presentation, or give a fresh point of view even to those who may be well-versed in the topic.